Strategic OSINT: Finding Out Who Has Access to the Bellingham Public Schools Website

 Why It Matters

-Even though no private data was exposed, this tells us who has backend access, and could be targeted by phishing campaigns.
+Even though no private data was exposed, this tells us who has access, and could be targeted by phishing campaigns.

 This post is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.